-Please ensure that the documents which you submit as part of your application are correctly notarized by a recognized institution.
+Please ensure that the documents are correctly notarized by a recognized institution.

 Documents that have been notarized in Germany usually contain a statement certifying that the photocopy is a true copy of the original document, the signature of the person notarizing the document, and an official seal.